Avtotor: History

-Avtotor was founded in 1996 by a group of investors, led by current majority owner and chairman of the board of directors, Vladimir Scherbakov, former Deputy Prime Minister of the USSR and Chairman of the State Committee for Labour and Social Problems.
+Avtotor was founded in 1996 by a group of investors led by then majority owner and chairman of the board of directors, Vladimir Alekseyevich Scherbakov (1950 or 1961–2017), a former Deputy Prime Minister of the USSR and Chairman of the State Committee for Labour and Social Problems.

 With an investment of $130,000,000, an assembly plant was installed in an unoccupied shipyard in Kaliningrad, with an original plan to produce Nissan automobiles.
-The name of the company is a portmanteau of "auto" and the German word "tor", meaning "gate".
-In 1997, the new plant also began assembling Kia automobiles.
+The name of the company is a portmanteau of “auto” and the German word “Tor”, meaning “gate”.
+In 1997, the plant also began assembling Kia automobiles.

-In the aftermath of the 1998 Russian financial crisis and the ensuing drop in automobile sales, the company found itself in a difficult financial position.
-To mitigate the consequences of the crisis, the company changed its business model.
-The company secured a contract with BMW to become a licensed importer for the German automaker.
-Later, the company began a partnership with General Motors, starting full-scale assembly on the Chevrolet Lacetti.
+In the aftermath of the 1998 Russian financial crisis and the ensuing decline in automobile sales, the company found itself in a difficult financial position.
+To mitigate the consequences of the crisis, Avtotor changed its business model and secured a contract with BMW Automotive to become a licensed importer for the German automaker.
+The company later began a partnership with General Motors, starting full-scale assembly of the Chevrolet Lacetti.

+According to Bild, Avtotor resumed assembling BMW X5, X6 and X7 sport utility vehicles earlier this year using stocks of components left over from 2022, when BMW halted its Russian operations after Moscow launched its full-scale invasion of Ukraine.

+A BMW spokesperson told Ukrainian media outlet United24 that the production was being carried out on an irregular basis.
+The company said vehicles assembled since 2022 have not undergone BMW's quality control procedures or certification.

+German automotive magazine Auto Motor und Sport reported that registrations of Russian-built BMW vehicles in Russia nearly tripled in 2025 compared with the previous year.

+The publication said the newly assembled vehicles differ from their 2022 counterparts, including smaller air intakes.
+As stocks of original BMW components have dwindled, Avtotor has increasingly relied on locally produced parts such as hoses, body components and wiring harnesses.

+The vehicles are also no longer connected to BMW's official digital systems, meaning some functions are unavailable, the report said.